eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 		* 1 year of experience analyzing and building models for financial asset prices in python and pandas;
 		* 1 year of experience contributing to and maintaining a large production codebase.
 	- Base salary is $250,000 - $300,000.
 Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
 + Quantitative Trader
 	- LOCATION: New York
 	- DEPARTMENT: Trading and Research
+	- TEAM: Quantitative Trading
+	- We are looking for Quantitative Traders to help us find and trade on price inefficiencies, develop models, manage risk, investigate new products, and push into new business areas.
+Our trading is based on our own proprietary models, and on busy days we engage in over a million trades across 200 trading venues around the world.
+	- Our trading desks are central to our collaborative and cooperative office environment.
+You can expect to work side by side with experienced Traders who are committed to teaching, guiding, and supporting our newest hires from day one.
+Through hands-on, interactive training, you’ll acquire significant, real trading responsibilities within weeks to months of being on the desk.
+In parallel, you will participate in our robust year-long firmwide educational curriculum.
+	- A profitable trading strategy is only as strong as the technology it runs on, and we consider ourselves as much a technology company as a trading firm.
+While exposure to a particular programming language is not required, general programming experience is a plus.
+	- We don’t expect you to have a background in finance or any other specific field—we’re looking for smart people who enjoy solving interesting problems.
+We’re more interested in how you think and learn than what you currently know.
+You should be:
+		* A critical thinker with a strong quantitative mind
+		* A collaborative problem-solver who enjoys working on a team
+		* Able to make decisions quickly in a fast-paced environment
+		* Proactive, reliable, and courteous with strong organizational and communication skills
+		* Eager to ask questions, admit mistakes, and learn new things
+	- Base salary is $300,000.
+Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
++ Quantitative Trader
+	- LOCATION: New York
+	- DEPARTMENT: Trading and Research